liferay/liferay-docs/develop/tutorials/articles/110-portlets/07-using-javascript-in-your-portlets/03-using-npm-in-your-portlets/00-npm-intro.markdown

 Deployed portlets leverage
 [Liferay AMD Loader](/develop/tutorials/-/knowledge_base/7-1/liferay-amd-module-loader)
 to share JavaScript modules and take advantage of semantic versioning when resolving modules among portlets on the same page.
+The liferay-npm-bundler helps prepare your npm modules for the Liferay AMD Loader.

-This section of tutorials covers how to set up npm-based portlet projects and how Portal supports them.
+This section of tutorials covers how to set up npm-based portlet projects.